-One of the best things to do in Sri Lanka is to go whale watching!
+One of the best things to do on your Sri Lanka 10 day itinerary is to go on a whale watching boat tour in Mirissa!
 It’s best to pick the early morning slot, as the whales are the most active then.
 You’re likely to see huge blue whales, sperm whales and maybe even some playful dolphins.

-Take a sea sickness pill an hour before your boat leaves – the sea does get quite rough!
-Be aware though – the tablets will make you very drowsy so you might need to return to your accommodation for a nap!
+Take a seasickness pill or put on some of these motion sickness prevention bands an hour before your boat leaves – the sea does get quite rough!
+Be aware though – the tablets can make you very drowsy so you might need to return to your accommodation for a nap!

-Do your research but be aware that everyone has a personal preference of how a class runs.
+Be aware that everyone has a personal preference for how a class runs.
 Think about if you want a private class, or somewhere a bit more social.

-There isn’t much to do in Negombo but it’s a nice enough beach town to stay in before you fly home.
+There aren’t many Negombo attractions but it’s a nice enough beach town to stay in before you fly home.